practicalmeteor/meteor-mcli/README.md

 ## Command Line Options, Defaults and Arguments

-mcli uses the [rc](https://www.npmjs.org/package/rc) npm command line parser and configurator.
+spacejamio:mcli uses the excellent [rc](https://www.npmjs.org/package/rc) npm command line parser and configurator.

 When you register your command, you provide a json object with default values only for command line options you want default values for.
 When your command is called, it will get an options json object that will include all the options specified on the command line, as well as defaults you specified for options that were not included.